Hydraulic Captive Reel Winches

 In most cases, you will not need an additional footblock because the tensioner can be mounted as a footblock.
 The motor mounts on the underside of the deck so it will not be seen.
 The top of the tensioner is enclosed with a cover plate.

 Very easy.
 The mounting bolts are located in an "easy access" area of the captive's footprint.
 Unlike other winches, you don't have to remove additional winch parts before unbolting.
+All parts connected to hydraulic or electrical circuitry as well as the screw bearings and gear transmission are located on the same side for easy inspection.
+Bearings are self-lubricated.
+The main gearbox is sealed and lubricated with oil.

 Are there drawings available for each Captive Reel Winch?